Argyris Liatsikouras

-Argyris Liatsikouras (born 12 October 2006) is a Greek professional footballer who plays as a defensive midfielder for Super League 2 club Olympiacos B and the Greece U19 team.
+Argyris Liatsikouras (born 12 October 2006) is a Greek professional footballer who plays as a defensive midfielder for Super League club Kalamata, on loan from Olympiacos B, and the Greece U19 team.

 Club career

 Liatsikouras is a product of the Olympiacos Academy.
 He played a key role in Olympiacos U19’s successful UEFA Youth League 2023–24 campaign, appearing in 6 matches and helping the team reach the Round of 16.

 He signed his first professional contract with Olympiacos on 1 July 2025.

 International career

 Liatsikouras has been capped by Greece U19 since 2024, making appearances in qualification and friendly matches.